Merc-WithaMouse/merc-withamouse.github.io/content/post/Get-OneDrive-Sync-Status-Script/Get-OneDrive-Sync-Status-Script.md

 | Always available    | 525344      |
 | Locally Available   | ReparsePoint|

 However, during my testing phase, I realized that the provided values didn't correctly align with OneDrive's attributes on my machine.

+I desperately scoured the archives in search of any mention of the elusive attributes but alas, I came up short in this endeavor.
 So, I rolled up my sleeves and manually tested different sync states to identify the correct attribute values and their corresponding human-readable states.

-For my testing _(and ultimately my end goal)_, I took the reference script and adjusted it to drill down to the current users  OneDrive _(Commercial)_ directory.
+For testing _(and ultimately my end goal)_, I took the reference script and adjusted it to drill down to the current users  OneDrive _(Commercial)_ directory.
 This allowed me _(with toggling sync states multiple times)_ to identify the different attributes assiociated with different states.

 ```powershell
 get-childitem $ENV:OneDriveCommercial -Force -File -Recurse |